The Doctrine of Imputed Sin is not explicitly stated in the Bible. The doctrine is born out of careful study of the biblical text,

 sin entered into the world, and

-good works to achieve salvation, the very idea of man being regarded and treated, not according to their own
+effort towards good works to achieve salvation, the very idea of man being regarded and treated, not according to their own merit,

 death through sin, and so death spread to all men, because all sinned

-The term "n the day" in Genesis 2:17 conveys a sense of
+The term "in the day" in Genesis 2:17 conveys a sense of certainty, but

 Thus Adam's sin caused both spiritual and physical death with both immediate and an eventual sense of time.

 13) for until the Law sin was in the world, but sin is not imputed when there is no law.